hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

     6. If *t* is `E` or `Optional.<E>` where `E` is a non Set `enum`, assert that the attribute value identifies a member of the `enum` by its string component and assign such member to *p*.
     7. If *t* is `E` or `Optional.<E>` where `E` is a Set `enum`, assert that the attribute value is a comma-separated list identifying one or more members of the `enum` by their string components and assign such members to *p*.
 6. It is a verify error if none of the previous steps are executed.

+## Instance variables

+Instance variables belonging to `descClass` are JetXML variables with special behavior as described by section [Variables](variables.md#jetxml-variables).